* Euro under pressure as market wagers on ECB easing

 By Wayne Cole

-SYDNEY, Aug 27 The euro was cracking under
+SYDNEY, Aug 27 The euro came close to cracking

-pressure on Wednesday as feverish speculation of further policy
+on Wednesday as feverish speculation of further policy stimulus

-stimulus in the euro zone drove bond yields to all-time lows and
+in the euro zone drove bond yields to all-time lows and lifted

 The groundbreaking call by European Central Bank President